 Creation and enhancement of the habitats through additional native hedgerow planting and wildflower meadow pockets on the edges of the proposed development would increase the wildlife opportunities, benefiting widespread animal species such as small mammals, including hedgehogs, reptiles and birds.
 New trees will be incorporated where appropriate and where mature trees exist, they will be retained for their ecological and landscape value.

 Landscape and Visual Appraisal

 The site is closely related to the existing housing area along North Street and comprises a narrow strip of land alongside the existing edge of the settlement.
 In landscape terms it is extremely well contained in views from the wider countryside, by a combination of the vegetation at the site boundaries and the numerous shelter belts which are a feature of the adjoining landscape.

-Vehicle, cycle and pedestrian access to the development is proposed to be taken from North Street at a number of locations.
-The exact design of these access points are being explored with Kent County Council, as highway authority.
-However, in general these will take the form of simple priority junctions which will provide sufficient capacity for the proposed development.
-The two parcels of land to the north and south will be separately accessed.
+Vehicle, cycle and pedestrian access to the development is proposed to be taken from North Street at two locations one serving each of the land parcels which are separately accessed.
+These accesses take the form of simple priority junctions which will provide sufficient capacity for the proposed development and have been subject to highway safety audits.

 The development will provide sufficient car parking to accommodate the demand anticipated to arise and to ensure that car parking will not ‘overspill’ on to surrounding streets.
 Garages are also proposed on a majority of the homes.
 Given the location and Kent County Council’s guidance on car parking, smaller houses (1 and 2 beds) will have a minimum of one space each,